Verseilus/taxi-suggestions-express/README.md

 + **GET @ http://localhost:[port]/suggestions?passengers=[number_of_passengers]&distance=[trip_length]**
   + *passengers*: integer, min=1
   + *distance*: number, min=1
-+ responds with an array of vehicle objects with an extra assumed profit property as in the example below:
++ responds with an array of vehicle objects with an extra assumed profit property as shown below or an error 400 message detailing the problem
 ```json
 [
     {